cupokki/ijcode/README.md

 This script need execute permission.

-#How to run
+#How to install

 ```chmod +x ./install.sh```

 ```./install.sh```

-After install, delete the clone.
+You can delete the clone after install.

 #Usage
 usage 1 ```ijcode``` Start the InteliJ Process.